Bachelor of Science in Computer Engineering

-The Fast-Track Program enables exceptionally gifted undergraduate students to include master’s level courses in their undergraduate degree plans.
+The Jonsson School operates one of the largest internship and cooperative education programs of its kind, averaging more than 1,200 undergraduate and graduate student placements a year at Dallas-area high-tech companies, including Texas Instruments, Intel, Raytheon, Amazon, apple Google and IBM.
+The Fast-Track Program enables qualified undergraduate students to include master’s level courses in their undergraduate degree plans.
 When Fast-Track students graduate with a bachelor’s degree, they are automatically admitted to graduate school at UT Dallas.
 The hours required to complete the master’s degree are reduced by up to 15 hours by the number of Fast-Track graduate hours completed.
-So a Fast-Track undergraduate who passed 12 hours of graduate coursework would have only 21 hours of graduate coursework left in order to complete a master’s degree.
+So, Fast-Track undergraduates can have reduced numbers of hours of graduate coursework left in order to complete a master’s degree.

 Bachelor of Science: Biomedical engineering, computer engineering, computer science, electrical engineering, mechanical engineering, software engineering